antarctica/assets-tracking-service/docs/implementation.md

 ## Components

-At a lower level than the [Overview](#overview), the components used in this project can be broken down into:
+At a lower level, this project can be broken down into:

 - *assets*: things that have a position (which typically changes but can be static)
 - *tracking services (primary)*: services that collect asset positions and return them to clients